-You may still be thinking about the sort of the birth you would like for your baby.
-If your pregnancy is progressing normally there are several options you could consider…
+You may still be thinking about the sort of birth you would like for your baby.
+If your pregnancy is progressing normally there are several options you could consider.

 You may have decided to have your baby in hospital, if you have health problems, or if you live in an area where medical services couldn’t reach you quickly in the event of an emergency.
 However, even if you are a first-timer, you may want to have your baby at home.
 If you are healthy and your pregnancy is low risk, this may be an option for you.

 If you decide to give birth to your baby at home, discuss this with your LMC.
-If the one you have been seeing does not offer home births, ask her to refer you to one who does, or use 0800 MUM 2 BE to find out.
-Talk to your LMC – ask her advice about any potential problems and also consider how easy it would be to get to the hospital from home if there was an emergency.
+If the one you have been seeing does not offer home births, ask her to refer you to one who does, or phone 0800 MUM 2 BE to find out.
+Talk to your LMC, ask her advice about any potential problems and also consider how easy it would be to get to the hospital from home if there was an emergency.

-If you want to have your baby in a maternity unit visit.
-That way you will know exactly what you can expect in the way of care and pain relief, and how you will be looked after once your baby is born.
+If you want to have your baby in a maternity unit visit the unit, that way you will know exactly what you can expect in the way of care and pain relief, and how you will be looked after once your baby is born.
 A tour of the unit may be part of the series of antenatal classes or your unit may have regular open days.